[UC24] Analysis of Planned Outage for Assets Upgrades

 Outages

-Analyze transformers downstream from where a planned outage will occur to identify opportunities for asset upgrades
+Analyze transformers downstream from where a planned outage will occur to identify opportunities for asset upgrades.

 The Utility Problem